Caring for Your Newborn’s Delicate Skin: A Complete Guide for New Parents

 How can I protect my newborn’s skin in the sun?

 • Avoid Sun Exposure – Keep your newborn out of the sun.
+Newborn sunlight exposure should be minimal, as a baby’s skin is delicate and more prone to sun damage.
 Seek shade or create it yourself whenever possible.
 Use a combination of breathable long-sleeved shirts, hats, umbrellas, stroller hoods, blankets, etc., to create shade when you can’t find it.

 • Sunscreen for Newborns – Avoid topical sunscreens until your baby is at least six months old.
 Using sunscreen on newborns isn’t necessarily good or bad, but there isn’t reliable research data on the effects.
 If sun exposure is unavoidable, look for sunscreens containing zinc oxide or titanium dioxide, which are less likely to irritate skin.